You have currently viewed 1 story this month.

 October 19, 2017 was "Decision Reveal" night for Ayo Dosunmu.
 A podium was set up at the Jordan Brand store in downtown Chicago in front of a small crowd made up of his family, teammates, friends, and media.
 Dosunmu walked up to that podium wearing a white Nike polo shirt emblazoned with a blue "Block I" and altered the trajectory of the Illinois basketball program.

 By any individual metric, Dosunmu had a fantastic freshman campaign.
 He was a Big Ten All-Freshman team member, an honorable mention All Big Ten overall selection, and was mentioned on many mock NBA draft boards as a late first round/early second round possibility.
-But his team won only 12 games - the lowest of any Illinois team in over 40 years.
+But his team won only 12 games - the fewest of any Illinois team in over 40 years.
 Dosunmu flirted with the draft, but ultimately decided to return for his sophomore campaign - announcing his return with a fresh new hashtag: #UnfinishedBusiness.

 As such, the beginning of this season brought with it the burden of expectations.
 A burden vocally welcomed by the Illini players and staff alike.
 However, after a lackluster November and December, and a bad road loss at Michigan State, the Illini sat with a middling 9-5 record.
 They were barely an afterthought in NCAA Tournament projections, and questions were being raised about Dosunmu having already reached his ceiling after just a season and a half.